Mr Inspector is a qualified building inspector and had been conducting pre-purchase building and pest inspections in Melbourne since 2004.

 Inspections apps have been ground breaking in the house inspection industry giving the house inspector the ability to go to bed at a normal hour.

 Mr Inspector utilizes My Inspection App which was developed By Roger Dado, a building inspector in Sydney.
-This App allows the building inspector to do the entire report on an iphone or tablet and takes photos directly into the app.
+This App allows a building inspector to do the entire report on a mobile phone or tablet and takes photos directly into the app.
 The inspector must set up the app to contain all the possible defects which he ticks when present and also has the ability to add new defects, save different templates and design their own.
 It has made the inspection industry so much more efficient which is great for both the building inspector and the client as they get the report quicker.

 Moisture meters have also come along way.
 Mr Inspector uses a non invasive moisture meter that detects moisture in all types of materials, wood, tiles, plaster and brick.
 This makes it far easier to detect moisture that is not visible or painted over.
 We now find more homes with leaks from bathrooms when we run moisture meters along walls outside wet areas and we also fond rising damp issues on masonry walls.